 What we do

 The VMU inspects properties and homes in the VHFHSZ in the Oakland Hills for violations of chapters 3 and 49 of the California Fire Code (CFC) and chapter 15 of the Oakland Municipal Code (OMC).

 What we do not do

 The Vegetation Management Unit does not inspect outside of the VHFHSZ.
-The code does not require property owners to remove live trees or dead ones.
-The code requires trees be limbed up six feet from the ground or a 1/4 height of the tree.
+The CA Fire Code does not require property owners to remove live trees or dead ones.
 (See Compliance Standards for more information)